BackendStack21/realtime-pubsub-client-java/README.md

 #### Concurrency Support

 The underlying EventEmitter implementation uses a single thread for event handling.
-If you need to handle events concurrently, consider using a thread pool or executor service to process events in parallel.
+If you need to handle events concurrently, or block the active thread, DO use a thread pool or executor service to process events in a separate thread.

-You can access the client `ExecutorService` instance by calling the `getExecutorService()` method:
+For example, you can access the client `ExecutorService` instance by calling the `getExecutorService()` method:

 ```java
 client.on("secure/inbound.gettime", (Object... eventArgs) -> {